WestBow Press Editorial Standards

 Pete Nikolai, publisher of WestBow Press and director of publishing services for HarperCollins Christian Publishing,

-talks about the foundation of WestBow Press’ biblically based editorial standards and their importance for Christian authors.
+talks about the founding of WestBow Press’ biblically based editorial standards and their importance for Christian authors.

 At WestBow Press, a Christian publisher, we strive to serve others by sharing His Word through published books.
-Each WestBow title adheres to a set of Editorial Standards established by parent company, HarperCollins Christian Publishing.
+Each title adheres to our WestBow Press Editorial Standards established by HarperCollins Christian Publishing in collaboration with WestBow Press.
 These standards are part of who we are as a supported self-publisher, and that identity carries over to our books and our authors.

-By reviewing our Editorial Standards and confirming that you and your manuscript align with them, you can be confident that your title will be associated with a self-publishing company that shares your basic values and beliefs.
+By reviewing the WestBow Press Editorial Standards and confirming that you and your manuscript align with them, you can be confident that your title will be associated with a self-publishing company that shares your basic values and beliefs.

 Each title must meet the following standards in order to carry the WestBow Press brand: